yifangchen7/VMP1_ATG2/README.md

 ## Contents
 ### 1) Simulations
-The `Simulation/` folder contains the input files required to run atomistic simulations with **GROMACS 2022.5** (e.g., topologies, parameter files, and run scripts).
+The `Simulation/` folder contains the input files required to run atomistic simulations with **GROMACS 2022.5**

 Simulation trajectories are not included in this repository.
 For questions about accessing or using the trajectories, please contact:
 - yc638@cam.ac.uk